Note: We’re excited to introduce you to our special guest writer, Evelyn Hill, a minimalist, a vegan and a super talented creative.

 Here’s the thing — vegan processed foods are faster and easier than cooking from scratch.
 You take it out of the carton or plastic, you pop whatever it is into the microwave, you heat it up, and you have a meal.
 It takes, what?
 Five minutes?

 Not so fast.

 The debate concerning vegan processed foods and cooking is gaining momentum, so let’s talk about it.
-It’s important to realize that there are plenty of benefits of preparing vegan food that you don’t get from processed foods.
+It’s important to realise that there are plenty of benefits to preparing vegan food that you don’t get from processed foods.

 But for this article, we’re going to focus on three different aspects, or costs, of vegan cooking: time, money, and energy.
 I’m going to be honest with you about what cooking is like and what you can gain from it.

 Before we get into that, here’s a full disclosure: I am not a nutritionist or a chef.
 I’m just someone who’s found that vegan cooking has worked for me.
 That’s why in this article, I’m not touching on actual vegan nutrition.
 I want you to do that research for yourself.

 I also live in Los Angeles, California, where farmer’s markets and vegan staples and ingredients are very easy to come by.
 I understand that most people don’t have the same access to the vegan foods I have here.
 So again, I’m not going to be touching on any particular brand of processed food or vegan staple.